steinhardt mishnah torah

 Aid in Identifying Unknown Treasures

-Over the years, congregations often acquire many different types of "artifacts:" art, books, posters, historic photographs, ephemera (a fancy name for graphics) and more.
+Over the years, congregations often acquire many different types of "artifacts:" art, books, posters, historic photographs, ephemera (timely graphic creations) and more.
 Some of these artifacts may have gained interest in the art markets over the years.
 We can help identify unknown items and offer advice on transferring them to a museum or offering for auction.